 Moving Mountains: A Socratic Challenge to the Theory and Practice of Population Medicine.
 Michel Accad, M.D.
 College Station, Texas: Green Publishing House, LLC, 2017, 127 pp.

-On the state of current medical research Dr. Michel Accad has much to say, a very important much, but from my perspective, that he did so with story really rocks.
+On the state of current medical research Dr. Michel Accad has much to say in Moving Mountains, and from my perspective, I would say a very important much.
+But that he did so with story really rocks.

 Many decades ago, as I sat in a class on the history of the English language, I found myself offended that suddenly linguistics, the “scientific” study of language, had been introduced into the history of English.
 The instructor was much more interested in Noam Chomsky’s new theories of transformational grammar than he was in the Danish contribution to the Old English language.

 The drooling after all-things-science was just finding it’s way into the study of humanities back then.
 By the time I hit graduate school again, even the study of writing had been taken over by the numbers game.
 Great efforts were being made to get at what psychologists call the mind’s “black box” as one composed the written word.